timothystone/soap-client/README.md

 As noted in Lesson 95, this step was performed, but repeated here a little differently.

 ## Lesson 97 — Generate the Stubs

+This lesson starts by retrieving the CXF Codegen Plugin configuration from the WSDL First Service created in Section 9.

+See the commit history for configuration.
+The customizations I made are detailed below.

+1. Use the property `${cxf.version}` for the `version` element.
+1. A `defaultOptions` element is added for the `bindingFiles`.
+In an earlier section the `bindings.xjb` file is explained in details.
+Of note, the `simple` and `serialization` options are highly recommended.
+Add this file from the CustomerOrders web service in `src/main/resources` per the `bindingFile` element.
+1. Strike the `sourceRoot` element from the `configuration`.
+The defined value for this element is the default and unnecessary.
+1. The `extraargs` element is a nice to have as it provides a `toString()` method to the generated stubs.
+Additionally, the defined argument, `-xjc-Xts:style:multiline`, dumps the stringified object to the log on multiple lines, providing an easier to read output.
+IMHO.
+To support this, the `xjcplugins` and `xjc-utils` are added to the dependencies.
+Also a `cxf.xjc.version` property is added for ease of updates.

+**Lesson Notes**

+Run `mvn clean package` to test the stub generation!

 ## Lesson 98 — Implement the Client